 The umpire and the referee have clear roles to play during any game of cricket.
 They aren’t, however, remote from each other and they will consult on any Code of Conduct measures that need to be addressed.

 Cricket is a unique sport in many ways and it’s certainly unusual to have both a referee and umpires in place during a match.
-Players and followers of the game should study their roles and understand them in order to enhance their interest and enjoyment of cricket as a whole.
+Players and followers of the game should understand their roles and how they affect the progress and the final score of the match.